MicrosoftDocs/visualstudio-docs/subscriptions/sign-in-work.md

 You can now see the type of subscription you're using displayed in the blue bar across the top of the portal.

 You can also see your currently selected subscription in the upper right corner, under your username.
 It will say "Showing: ", followed by the subscription.
-If you have more than one subscription, you can select on the drop down arrow and select the subscription you would like to use.
+If you have more than one subscription, you can select on the drop-down arrow and select the subscription you would like to use.

 > [!NOTE]
 > Visual Studio Subscriptions [subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) and [admin portal](https://manage.visualstudio.com) do not support [GCC High tenants](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod), also known as private or government domains.
 This also applies to subscribers attempting to sign into the Visual Studio IDE.
 To access Visual Studio subscriptions, your organization will need to have a public tenant.
 For further assistance creating a public tenant, contact [Azure support](https://azure.microsoft.com/support/create-ticket/).